Corporate Social Responsibility (CSR) is a call for all businesses to try to leave the earth and its communities in a better state than we found them.

 Finally, you can donate any extra funds from the trip to charity.
 Extra funds can come from anything from an exceeded revenue goal for the program to a few extra rooms that you had to sell back.

-4) Make a Day of It
+4) Plan a CSR Day

 You may think this tactic would only attract the most avid volunteers, but I challenge you to dedicate half for even a full day of a trip to a volunteer opportunity.
 You may be surprised at how many hands you have helping.
 Some ideas: